xlab-si/emmy/README.md

 Below we provide some isntructions for using the `emmy` CLI tool.
 You can type `emmy` in the terminal to get a list of available commands and subcommands, and to get additional help.

-Emmy CLI offers two commands:
+emmy CLI offers two commands:
 * `emmy server` (with a `start` subcommand, e.g. `emmy server start`) and
 * `emmy client` (with subcommand `info`).
-> **Note:** Emmy client command is currently going through a major revision.
+> **Note:** emmy client command is currently going through a major revision.
 Running clients for
     demo interactive protocols (_pedersen_, _pedersen_ec_, _schnorr_, _schnorr_ec_ _cspaillier_) is
      no longer supported.
 Instead, clients for running protocols comprising anonymous authentication schemes will be added soon.

-## Emmy server
+## emmy server

-Emmy server waits for requests from clients (provers) and starts verifying them.
-Note that Emmy server connects to a redis database in order to verify the registration keys, provided in the nym generation process.
+emmy server waits for requests from clients (provers) and starts verifying them.
+Note that emmy server connects to a redis database in order to verify the registration keys, provided in the nym generation process.
 Redis is expected to run at localhost:6379 (or as defined in [defaults.yml](config/defaults.yml)).

 ```bash
 $ emmy server              # prints available subcommands